Azure/terraform-azure-avm-utl-roledefinitions/modules/cached-data/README.md

 ### <a name="output_role_definitions_cached"></a> [role\_definitions\_cached](#output\_role\_definitions\_cached)

-Description: The cached list of role definitions from the API.
-Output is a list of role definition objects under the `value` key.
+Description: The cached list of built-in role definitions from the API.
+Output is an object with key `value` containing a list of minimal role objects: { name, roleName }.

 ## Modules